-In 2023, the Bank modified the terms and conditions of loans to four borrowers (2022: three borrowers) due to the geopolitical crisis in February 2022.
-The effect of these modifications is insignificant.
+In 2024, the Bank modified the terms and conditions of loans to two borrowers (2023: four borrowers) due to the geopolitical crisis taking place from February 2022.

-For the quality analysis and interest rate risk of the loan portfolio, please refer to Note 24.
+For the quality analysis and interest rate risk of the loan portfolio, please refer to Note 25.